World-Konkani-Centre/sushiksha-website/README.md

     git add <filename>
     git commit -m "<Message here>"

-From your `master` branch or your main branch that you are working on, give a PR to our `develop` branch `!IMPORTANT`: Don't give a PR to the master branch
+From your `master` branch or your main branch that you are working on, give a PR to our `develop` branch.

+Developers should create a folder /media and put an image named `default.jpg` to avoid errors in creating superuser.

+`!IMPORTANT`: Don't give a PR to the master branch
 We only accept PR's to `develop` branch.